qflen/orderbook-cpp/README.md

 pruneThread_ = std::thread(&Orderbook::pruneThreadFunc, this);
 ```

-It uses the same mutex and a `std::condition_variable::wait_until` to wake at 16:00 each day and cancel all `GoodForDay` orders.
+It uses the same mutex and a `std::condition_variable::wait_until` to wake at 16:00 each day and cancel all `GoodForDay (GFD)` orders.
 To disable it (e.g., in tests), construct with:

 ```cpp
 Orderbook ob(false);
 ```

+The difference is that in this case, `GFD` orders must be manually cancelled.